monicahq/docs/docs/account-settings/manage-users.md

 Deleting users in Monica is a little bit complex as it follows a certain set of rules:

-* only administrators can delete another user,
+* only administrators can delete another user
-* as an administrator, you can't delete yourself.
+* as an administrator, you can't delete yourself

 There are also additional rules about vaults.
 When you delete another user, Monica will delete all the vaults where:

-* the given user is the manager of the vault,
+* the given user is the manager of the vault
-* and the vault has no other vault manager than the given user.
+* and the vault has no other vault managers other than the given user

 :::caution